 - Removal of approximately 1,500 oak trees

-- Project status: The County’s Draft Environmental Impact Report for public circulation and comment was released on November 30, 2018, with comments due by January 28, 2019.
-A public meeting will be held on January 17, 2019 (details here).
+- Project status: The County’s Draft Environmental Impact Report for public circulation and comment was released on November 30, 2018, and the public comment period ended January 28, 2019.

 - Develop and operate 231 new oil, injection, and water wells